DashboardCode/BsMultiSelect/README.md

 ````

-With them you can change classes of generated HTML .
+With them you can change classes of generated HTML elements.
 Default generated HTML (for `useCss: true`) looks like:

 ````